 - a) If your qualification has a credit value of 120 credits or more, the modules which comprise that qualification will be assigned to a Stage of the qualification, in addition to a level of credit.
-Each Stage will normally be made up of modules at the equivalent level, so Stage 1 will usually be made up of 120 credits from Open University Level 1 modules. - b) A qualification may have up to 4 Stages that should each be studied in the prescribed sequence. - c) Each Stage will comprise of a minimum of 120 credits for modules included in that Stage or RPL credit awarded. - A Stage will be completed when you have met all the credit requirements for that Stage and any other requirements as set out within the specific regulations for your apprenticeship qualification (available through your AEST or equivalent contact).
+Each Stage will normally be made up of modules at the equivalent level, so Stage 1 will usually be made up of 120 credits from Open University Level 1 modules. - b) A qualification may have up to four Stages that should each be studied in the prescribed sequence. - c) Each Stage will comprise a minimum of 120 credits for modules included in that Stage or RPL credit awarded. - d) A Stage will be completed when you have met all the credit requirements for that Stage and any other requirements as set out within the specific regulations for your apprenticeship qualification (available through the Apprentice Enrolment and Support Team).